-- 1. Click the Step Navigator tab to display the Step Navigator. - 2.
-In the Step Navigator, locate the Submit Data: reservations.pl step. - 3.
-Click the Snapshot button o on the VuGen toolbar to display the Snapshot pane. - 4.
-In the Step Navigator, double-click the snapshot icon in the Submit Data: reservations.pl step.
+- Click the Step Navigator tab to display the Step Navigator. - 2.
+In the Step Navigator, locate the Submit Form: reservations.pl step. - 3.
+On the VuGen toolbar, click the Snapshot button la to display the Snapshot pane. - 4.
+In the Step Navigator, double-click the snapshot icon in the Submit Form: reservations.pl step.
 The corresponding snapshot appears in the Snapshot pane. - 5.
-On the Snapshot pane toolbar, click Page View. - 6.
-In the snapshot, select the words Find Flight, right-click and select Add Text Check Step.

-The Find Text dialog box opens displaying the text you selected, Find Flight.

-7. In the Find Text dialog box, click OK.

-VuGen inserts a web\reg\find step into the Step Navigator and a corresponding web\reg\find function into the Editor.
+From the VuGen menu, click View > Steps Toolbox.
+The Steps Toolbox pane appears. - 6.
+In the Steps Toolbox Search box, type in web_reg, and then locate the web_reg_find step in the Filter Results. - 7.
+Drag the web_reg_find step from the toolbox into the Editor, before the web_submit_form function.
+The Find Text dialog box opens. - 8.
+In the Find Text dialog box, type Find Flight into the Search for specific Text box, and then click OK. - 9.
+VuGen inserts a web_reg_find step into the Step Navigator and a corresponding web_reg find function into the Editor.